mjbuckley/city-weather-match/notes.md

   5. A valid url that makes no sense given state.
 Only current example is results page being hit without a search being done and without valid query params to recreate previous state.

+### Async Components

+- Two pages (Location and MetroArea) are loaded as needed and are not included as a part of the app's main JS files.
+This is done because both contain their own unique and fairly large JS files, and loading them separately speeds up the initial load of the app.
+This is achieved with the use of the AsyncComponent component.
+Pages loaded with AsyncComponent trigger Webpack to create separate bundles for each page.
+See asynccomponent.js for more info on how this works and how to use it.

 ### Search page/sliders

 - **The "Not Important" button:** The not important button works by setting the weather values to their extreme ends of possible values such that no station is excluded (and the slider is then hidden).
 The way that this is implemented is basically a hack based off of the way that the weather values are named.
 It works fine and doing anything more complicated really isn't needed right now.
 However, if I ever added a new weather values it is important that I name it correctly or else there might be unexpected results (see slidergroup.js to see how it works).